Topic outline

 • Step 5

-The doctor or nurse practitioner will call you at the number you provided to the medical receptionist.
-If a video connection is required, then the doctor or nurse practitioner will send you an email or text with the access.
+The doctor will call you at the number you provided to the medical receptionist.
+If a video connection is required, then the doctor will send you an email or text with the access.

-*If you’re booked for a telephone appointment, please have your computer switched on and ready to use (if possible) in case the clinician recommends using video during your assessment.
+*If you’re booked for a telephone appointment, please have your computer switched on and ready to use (if possible) in case the doctor recommends using video during your assessment.

 • Step 6

-The doctor or nurse practitioner will provide you with a consultation via the telephone or video appointment to address your health concern.
+The doctor will provide you with a consultation via telephone or video to address your health concern.

 • Step 7